Toruń: Culture

 Toruń is well known for gingerbread, a type of piernik often made in elaborate molds.
 Museum of Toruń Gingerbread is a large museum dedicated to it.
 There are also several gingerbread workshops in the town that offer hands-on experiences for tourists, including the popular Living Museum of Gingerbread.
 The 15-year-old composer Fryderyk Chopin was smitten with Toruń gingerbread when he visited his godfather, Fryderyk Skarbek, there in the summer of 1825.

 Toruń is a center of conservative Roman Catholic culture.
-Redemptorist Tadeusz Rydzyk has organized here Radio Maryja, Telewizja Trwam, a college whose students contribute to the mentioned media.
+Redemptorist Tadeusz Rydzyk set up Radio Maryja and Telewizja Trwam, a college where students can contribute to Radio Maryja.
 Now a museum is being constructed.

 The 12999 Toruń asteroid is named after the city.